jlin2235/Make-EZ/README.md

 Functionality

-Use external API to help search for food recipes
+- Use external API to help search for food recipes
-Use CSS to display food in a card form with picture Also able to list nutrient information
+- Use CSS to display food in a card form with picture
+- Able to implement portion size
+- Also able to list nutrient information
+- Graph visualization for nutrition facts (BONUS)

 Technology

+paper.js or d3
 CSS/HTML
 JavaScript